ayushawasthi24/HackAI_Hack-230494/README.md

 - The data inputs by the user is stored in the storage of the user_agent by using the storage functions of the uAgents library.

+- The user agent has an event handler for every 5 seconds i.e. it keeps on sending the location data to the weather agent at an interval of every 5 seconds to check the current temperature and alerts the user if required.

+- We have tried to add all the necessary comments for the important steps of the code.

 ## Prerequisites

 Before running this application, you need to perform the following steps: